florianurban/florianurban.github.io/_pages/cv.md

 2006-2008	Center for Metropolitan Studies, Technische Universität Berlin Guest professor of architectural and urban history

-2004		Mitsui Real Estate Group, Tokyo
-Urban design Proposal for the Nihonbashi neighborhood, Tokyo

-2000 		Dunbar Economic Development Corporation (community oriented non-profit-organization in South Central Los Angeles) (6 months) Project manager for art projects, research on the history of the black residents of the neighborhood

-1996-1999	Free Lance Project Manager
-Concept, fundraising and organization of several interdisciplinary art projects in public space such as “Stadtwald - Location Factor” in cooperation with the Volksbühne theatre in Berlin/Germany

-1995-1999	Goethe Institute Berlin
-Teacher for German as a Second Language, organization of seminars on Berlin culture for international students 1991-1999	Artist
-Exhibits in galleries and in public space in Berlin, Munich, Madrid, Tokyo, and Athens

 **Awards and Fellowships**

 2018/19 	German Historical Institute Warsaw (D/PL)
 		Six-month grant as a visiting scholar to research “Postmodern Architecture in Poland”

 2014-16 	Leverhulme Trust (UK)
 		Two-year research grant for “The New Tenement”

 2013-14		University of Puerto Rico/ National Endowment for the Humanities (USA)
 		Six-months invitation as a visiting professor and researcher, financed by the National Endowment of the Humanities, 			teaching (in Spanish) and research

 2013		Royal Society of Edinburgh (UK)
 		Research grant to study “Balmoral Castle in a European Context”

 2012 		Book Prize of the International Planning History Society (IPHS) for Tower and Slab („best book on planning history written 		in English and based on original research”)

 2007		Geschwister-Böhringer-Ingelheim Foundation (Germany)
 		Grant to publish my book „Berlin, DDR-Neo-historisch“ in German

-2007		Fritz-Thyssen Foundation (D) one-year research grant for the research of tower block developments in Europe, America, and Asia
+2007		Fritz-Thyssen Foundation (D)
+		one-year research grant for the research of tower block developments in Europe, America, and Asia

-2005 		Deutsche Forschungsgemeinschaft (German Research Council, D) Summer Fellowship to complete my doctoral dissertation, research at the Center for Metropolitan Studies Berlin
+2005 		Deutsche Forschungsgemeinschaft (German Research Council, D)
+		Summer Fellowship to complete my doctoral dissertation, research at the Center for Metropolitan Studies Berlin

-2005 		Center for European Studies, Harvard University (USA) research grant for doctoral research in East Germany
+2005 		Center for European Studies, Harvard University (USA)
+		research grant for doctoral research in East Germany

 2004 		Society of Architectural Historians (USA)
 		Opler Award for academic publication of young researcher

-2003-2004	Studienstiftung des Berliner Abgeordnetenhauses (Foundation of the Berlin Parliament, Germany, D) one-year grant to conduct research in East Berlin
+2003-2004	Studienstiftung des Berliner Abgeordnetenhauses (Foundation of the Berlin Parliament, Germany, D)
+		one-year grant to conduct research in East Berlin

-2001-2005	MIT Department of Architecture (USA) five-year grant to complete doctoral studies in History, Theory, and Criticism of Architecture (full tuition fees plus salary as a teaching assistant)
+2001-2005	MIT Department of Architecture (USA)
+		five-year grant to complete doctoral studies in History, Theory, and Criticism of Architecture (full tuition fees plus 			salary as a teaching assistant)

-2000-2001 	University of California, Los Angeles, Department of Urban Planning (USA) one-year tuition grant for academic merits
+2000-2001 	University of California, Los Angeles, Department of Urban Planning (USA)
+		one-year tuition grant for academic merits